 The Obverse of the 1973 Penny

-The obverse displays Abraham Lincoln’s right-facing profile, a design that has graced American pennies since 1909.
-“IN GOD WE TRUST” appears in capital letters above Lincoln’s head, while “LIBERTY” is positioned behind his profile.
+The obverse displays Abraham Lincoln’s right-facing profile — a design that has appeared on American pennies continuously since 1909, making it the longest-running presidential portrait in U.S. coinage history.
+“IN GOD WE TRUST” appears in capital letters above Lincoln’s head, while “LIBERTY” is positioned to the left of his profile.

-The designer’s initials “VDB” (Victor David Brenner) can be found on Lincoln’s shoulder, though these initials were absent from coins produced between 1918-1958 due to initial public controversy.
-The date “1973” appears below Lincoln’s bust, with the mint mark positioned directly beneath it (except for Philadelphia-minted coins, which bear no mint mark).
+Designer Victor David Brenner’s initials “VDB” are found on Lincoln’s shoulder.
+These initials were controversially removed after 1909 due to public complaints about their prominence, then quietly restored in 1918 at a smaller size where they remain today.
+The date “1973” appears below Lincoln’s bust, with the mint mark positioned directly beneath it — except for Philadelphia-minted coins, which bear no mint mark.

 The Reverse of the 1973 Penny

-The 1973 penny features the Lincoln Memorial reverse design, introduced in 1959 to commemorate Lincoln’s 150th birthday and replacing the original wheat ears design.
-The Lincoln Memorial dominates the center, complete with a tiny statue of seated Lincoln visible between the columns.
+The 1973 penny features the Lincoln Memorial reverse design, introduced in 1959 and designed by Frank Gasparro.
+The Lincoln Memorial dominates the center, and one of the most charming details is the tiny seated Lincoln statue visible between the central columns when examined under magnification.

 “UNITED STATES OF AMERICA” curves along the top rim, while “ONE CENT” appears at the bottom.
-The Latin motto “E PLURIBUS UNUM” is inscribed above the Memorial, and designer Frank Gasparro’s initials “FG” appear to the right of the building near the steps.
+The Latin motto “E PLURIBUS UNUM” (meaning “Out of many, one”) is inscribed above the Memorial, and Frank Gasparro’s initials “FG” appear to the right of the building near the steps.

 Other Features of the 1973 Penny